mMerlin/gol/README.md

 ### transformations (rotation and mirror)

-There are simple transformation matricies for rotation by multiples of 90 degrees, and for mirror about x and y axis.
-This use sin and cos, but at multiples of 90 degrees, the numbers all come out as 0 or 1.
+There are simple transformation matrices for rotation by multiples of 90 degrees, and for mirror about x and y axis.
+This uses sin and cos, but at multiples of 90 degrees, the numbers all come out as 0 or 1.
 However, in this case it is even simpler to directly manipulate the lists and elements.
 A rotate by +90 degrees simply turns rows into columns.
 The bottom row becomes the leftmost column.
 The second row from the bottom becomes the second column, etc., until the top row becomes the last (right) column.

-Similar operations will rotate by 180 degrees, and mirror vetically and horizontally
+Similar operations will rotate by 180 degrees, and mirror vertically and horizontally

 ## Setup